jeddcuison/RDataTable/README.md

  - [City of Chicago Data Portal] - For sample data (Affordable Rental Housing Developments)
  - [Google Maps] - To show the map of locations found in the sample data
+ - Special thanks to Steven Ger and Corey Gantzhorn

 ### Installation